-Tips for Maintaining Healthy Teeth Between Visits to Your Kanata Dentistry Team
+Tips for Maintaining Healthy Teeth Between Visits to Your Dentist

 Visiting the dentist is probably not on your list of top activities, but it is a necessity.
-To make your visits to the dentist more enjoyable, it’s also necessary to take care of your teeth at home.
+To make your visits to the dentist more enjoyable, it’s important to take care of your teeth at home.

 Flossing once a day may seem like too much for your busy schedule.
 But it only takes a minute, and it does wonders for your oral health.

 When you floss, you remove bacteria between your teeth and gums.
 But if left untouched, the bacteria will lead to plaque buildup, gum disease, and tooth decay.

 Use strong floss to avoid floss shredding between your teeth.
 You can also use flossing aids, such as water and floss picks to help you get used to this habit.
 And don’t be worried if your gums bleed a bit at first.
 This will stop after regular daily flossing.